YJJfish/YJJfish.github.io/_pages/about.md

             <i>Research Project at Microsoft Research Asia</i>
         </p>
         <p>
             We developed a SLAM system for accurate real-time tracking of camera trajectory when scanning indoor scenes with rich planar structures, using only an IOS device like iPhone or iPad.
 Our system gets the RGB-D data from the LiDAR camera, along with estimated camera poses computed by ARKit framework.
 It then searches for coplanar and parallel planes in the scene and uses them to optimize camera poses.
 Meanwhile, it uses a vocabulary tree and a two-dimensional confusion map to detect loops globally.
-Also, it exploits user's interaction to improve the precision of loop detection.
+Additionally, it exploits user's interaction to improve the precision of loop detection.
+Also, to avoid memory overflow in long time scan, it uses an embedded database to store infrequently visited data.
 Experiments show that our method improves the performance of camera localization and loop detection algorithms of ARKit.
 It allows users to scan large indoor scenes while still runs at real-time frame rate to give feedback to users.
         </p>
     </div>
 </div>